gabikadlecova/gabikadlecova.github.io/_news/phd.md

 related_posts: false
 ---

-Started a PhD at the Faculty of Mathematics and Physics, Charles University in Prague.
+Started a PhD at the Faculty of Mathematics and Physics, Charles University in Prague and Institute of Computer Science of the Czech Academy of Sciences.
 Focus -- Neural architecture search, performance prediction and graph neural networks.

 Supervisor: [Mgr.
 Roman Neruda CSc.](https://www.cs.cas.cz/staff/neruda/en)